jundalisay/superb/content/en/research/mohammad/quran/sura-024a.md

 good men, and good men are for good women.
 Those are acquitted of what they say.
 There is forgiveness for them, and a generous provision.

-27. O you who believe!
-Do not enter homes other than your own, until you have asked permission and greeted their occupants.
+27. Muslims,  Do not enter homes other than your own, until you have asked permission and greeted their occupants.
 That is better for you, that you may be aware.
 28. And if you find no one in them, do not enter them until you are given permission.
 And if it is said to you, “Turn back,” then turn back.
 That is more proper for you.